-Sequence F: Advanced Placement Art & Design (With permission of high school Art teacher, the Guidance Counselor and the Subject Supervisor) (Full year)See Advanced Placement course guidelines on page 9 and 19

-• Advanced Placement Studio Art seeks to provide the highly motivated, self-disciplined high school senior with a rigorous college level independent study of their choosing.
+Sequence F: Advanced Placement Art & Design (With permission of high school Art teacher, the Guidance Counselor and the Subject Supervisor) (Full year)See Advanced Placement course guidelines on page 15 and 24 high school senior with a rigorous college level independent study of their choosing.
 They will be provided with a framework to help them formulate a cohesive body of work around that one concept, issue, or idea.
 Guidance on that process, rather than specific skill-building will be emphasized in class to prepare them for the submission of one of (3) Art & Design portfolios offered by the College Board: 2-D, 3-D or Drawing.
 Each portfolio consists of two sections: Sustained Investigation, which is based on the one concept/idea/issue of their choosing, along with a written portion that defines their process.) and Selected Works, which is the best work in their chosen portfolio.
 Students successfully meeting the Advanced Placement criteria may earn college credit.